-Study Context
+Study context

-This research was undertaken as a student-staff partnership project, where students (names removed for anonymity) were actively involved in designing, implementing, and presenting the research with staff (names removed for anonymity).
+This research was undertaken as a student-staff partnership project, where students (authors Cox and Alexander) were actively involved in designing, implementing, and presenting the research with staff (authors West, Hill and Abzhaparova).
 The context of this study is a geography department in a large, teaching-oriented university in the UK, with data collection taking place at the end of the 2020-21 academic year.
 The department delivers two undergraduate programmes in human and physical geography, with 262 registered students in the 2020-21 academic year across three year-groups (FHEQ Levels 4-6).